 And if you need some more assistance in photographing your dishes do give us a call or drop us an email message with photo requirements and specifications – our team would be happy to help!

 Here is a list of tips and tricks from the photographers:

-If using a professional DSLR camera, clicking pictures in RAW provide a very flexible scope to edit the photograph later.2.
+If using a professional DSLR camera, then using the RAW format in camera settings, provides the flexibility to edit the photographs in much more detail later.2.
 USE A TRIPOD

 Using a tripod or any stand stability changes the outcome drastically.
-A more stable camera shifts the focus of the lens to the details of the subject rather than just a photograph.3.
+This avoids camera shake and a more stable camera shifts allows the shots to be taken in greater detail, without worrying about blurry images.3.
 INCORPORATING MOTIONS OR MOVEMENTS

-This is one of the best ways to bring life into any kind of food photography.
-Including movement of water, cream or the smallest little motion in the photograph gives dept to the picture.4.
+This is one of the best ways to bring life into any kind of food shoot.
+Including movement of water, cream or the smallest little motion in the photograph gives dept to the picture and makes for taking great shots.4.
 DIFFERENT HEIGHTS

 Experimenting with heights for different subjects works very well.

-Using the manual mode of the camera opens up a lot of control and allows the photographer to change the settings like shutter speed, aperture, ISO, etc. This can be of great use in creative food photography and allows you to experiment a lot.6.
+Using the manual mode of the camera opens up a lot of control and allows you to change the settings like shutter speed, aperture, ISO, etc. This can be of great use in creative food photography and allows you to experiment a lot.6.
 CHOICE OF LENS